 The flavor of a fresh ripe fig picked off a fig tree or bush comes primarily from the pulp, which has a gel texture of various consistencies.
 Also adding some flavor and texture is a thick or thin fig wall and the skin, which may be light or dark colored.
 There may or may not be some mild wholly edible tiny seeds that crunch.

 Berry Figs: The Characteristic Berry Fig Flavor Is Strawberry

-While there are several categories of strawberry flavor figs – Resin Berry, Berry Punch, and Citric Berry (aka, Bordeaux, Berry or Dark Berry, and Adriatic) – somewhat confusingly, the flavor modes between these various strawberry based figs and the various honey and sugar, including sugar-berry and honey-berry, do not always refer to sugar-strawberry or honey-strawberry flavors, and can frequently refer to various other berry flavors.
+There are several categories of strawberry flavor figs: Resin Berry, Punch Berry, and Citric Berry (aka, Bordeaux, Berry or Dark Berry, and Adriatic), also Tannin Berry.
+However, the flavor modes between these various strawberry based figs and the various honey and sugar based figs – sugar-berry and honey-berry – do not always refer to sugar-strawberry or honey-strawberry flavors, and can frequently refer to various other berry flavors.
 What is meant by the in-between “berry” description is often a generic berry or fruity taste, as there are a lot of types of berries that taste basically of an almost indeterminate or general fruity flavor, or a varied berry flavor.